 How can AbilityNet help?

 DSA Needs Assessments

 Once it is decided that you are eligible for DSA you will need to have a formal assessment of your needs.
-AbilityNet has DSA Assessment Centres in London, Brighton, Bristol, Canterbury, Newcastle, Birmingham, Kingston Upon Thames, Coventry and Wolverhampton.
+AbilityNet has DSA Assessment Centres in Birmingham, Brighton, Bristol, Canterbury, Coventry, Kingston Upon Thames, Liverpool, London, Newcastle and Wolverhampton.